A little bit of history

 Today wine-making is a global industry, with most of the countries of the world producing wine.
 Machines that can harvest huge areas by day or night have increased production, and modern viticultural science has ensured that the resulting product meets uniform standards, though sometimes at the expense of quality and flavor.
 Indeed, there has been a recent trend toward more traditional methods of wine-making such as unfiltered wines that preserve more of the grapes’ true character.

-We’ve been invited to help with this auspicious event.
-So the 2011 vintage of Beaumont port will have our ‘footprint’!
+We were invited to help with their annual port stomp in 2011 so that vintage of Beaumont port has our ‘footprint’!

 How Does Wine Get Its Flavour?